SK-EID/public-monitoring/README.md

 ---
 > **_NOTE:_**
-> Our pulic monitoring interface is going through some changes!
+> Our public monitoring interface is going through some changes!

 >As you may have noticed, http://www.sk.ee/util/public_monitoring/ is currently redirected to http://62.65.42.45/util/public_monitoring/.